Stagwell Inc (STGW) Shares Up Despite Recent Market Volatility - News Heater

 STGW’s Market Performance

-STGW stock saw an increase of 13.15% in the past week, with a monthly gain of 8.07% and a quarterly increase of -25.73%.
-The volatility ratio for the week is 9.73%, and the volatility levels for the last 30 days are 6.43% for Stagwell Inc (STGW).
-The simple moving average for the last 20 days is 11.06% for STGW stock, with a simple moving average of -23.68% for the last 200 days.
+STGW stock saw an increase of -2.47% in the past week, with a monthly gain of 5.33% and a quarterly increase of -32.03%.
+The volatility ratio for the week is 7.55%, and the volatility levels for the last 30 days are 7.46% for Stagwell Inc (STGW).
+The simple moving average for the last 20 days is 1.21% for STGW’s stock, with a simple moving average of -30.28% for the last 200 days.

 Analysts’ Opinion of STGW